Parsva Bakasana: Side Crow Pose

-Parsva bakasana (PARSH-vah bahk-AHS-anna), or side crow pose, is an arm balancing posture requiring a deep twist in the torso to achieve lift.
+Parsva bakasana (PARSH-vah bahk-AHS-anna) is an arm balancing posture requiring a deep twist in the torso.
 This posture tones the belly and spine.
 As an arm balance, side crow gives the gift of confidence, balance, and focus.

 Philosophy + Origin

 Often referred to as the crow pose, bakasana actually translates to crane pose, which may conjure up much more attractive symbolism.
 Crow pose, or kakasana, is a slightly different pose.
 In kakasana, the arms are bent; in bakasana, the arms are straight.
 As the arms straighten into bakasana, the imagery becomes much clearer – the arms long and graceful; the body still and regal.
 In Asian cultures, especially Japan, the crane represents happiness, eternal youth, good fortune, and longevity.
 And while the crow is thought to be a harbinger of bad luck or misfortune, in many cultures it symbolizes magic, mystery, intelligence, and destiny.

 - Start with your feet on a block to give your hips a lift.

 - Although you can access this pose more easily by placing your outer hip on your elbow, working to get the hip to hover is a better long-term practice for your shoulders.